 The school does not offer places for pupils staying with host families.
-Pupils are required to board unless they are able to live with one or both parents (or grandparents or someone else appointed by the parent and approved by the school) within reasonable daily travelling distance of the school.
+Pupils are required to board unless they are able to live with one or both parents (or grandparents or someone else appointed by the parent or local authority and approved by the school) within reasonable daily travelling distance of the school.